-Fiumelatte – the Special River on Lake Como
+Fiumelatte – the Special River on wonderful Lake Como

 Cari amici, dear Lake Como friends!
 Amidst all the miracles of nature that Lake Como has in store for us is a special river near Varenna.
 You should definitely take a closer look at this stream.